frank9524/securitytxt/README.md

-# Security-TXT
+# SecurityTXT
-Security-TXT is a simple security.txt library.
+SecurityTXT is a simple security.txt library.
 ```Python
 >>> from securitytxt import SecurityTXT
 >>> sec = SecurityTXT.from_url("adobe.com")